chinhang0104/-credit-risk-analysis-aks/README.md

 - trainging.py: it is the daily Airflow DAB definition file.
 - spart-submit.sh: it is the script for submitting spark job from Airflow.

+7. Dash-plotly: it contains the code for setting up the visualization server.